ENCCS/qas2025/content/day4.md

 # Day 4 - Thursday, November 6th

-*Learning Track: Intermediate/Advanced - Advanced use cases: Physics, Chemistry, Materials, Health, Finance, Logistics*

-## Introduction to trapped-ion
+*Learning Track: overview on ion trap modality, accelerating DFT calculations using quantum algorithms, accelerating quantum algorithms using GPUs, quantum error correction, quantum kernel estimation*

+## Scaling up ion trap quantum computers and quantum technologies; the case of IonQ
 **Speaker:** Panagiotis Barkoutsos (IonQ)
 **Time:** 9:00-10:00

-Introduction to trapped-ion quantum computing technology, one of the leading modalities for quantum computation.
-This session covers the principles of trapped-ion systems, their advantages and challenges, and current applications in quantum computing research and development.
+Key topics: ion-trap technology and the updated roadmap of IonQ, scalability beyond qubits and qubit registers, quantum technologies in the industry and how they can be used from an end user perspective

-## Atomistic simulations on quantum accelerated supercomputing using NVIDIA CUDA-Q
+## Atomistic simulations on quantum accelerated supercomputing
-**Speaker:** Karim Elgammal (ENCCS/RISE, SE)
+**Speaker:** Karim Elgammal (ENCCS/RISE, SE), Marc Maußner (infoteam, DE) **Time:** 10:00-10:40
-**Time:** 10:00-10:40

 An overview on Applications of quantum computing to atomistic simulations and materials science.
 This session explores how quantum algorithms can enhance Density Functional Calculations (DFT) electronic structure calculations, with practical examples from materials research.